Annabelle-Metcalfe/south-wales-pottery-club/README.md

 At first I was planning to use an image as a link to the classes page but since learned this isn't great for accessibility thanks to my mentor.
 The plan then evolved to incorporate the about section on the home page rather than having a dedicated about page.
 This makes the landing page more user friendly and takes away the need for excess pages.

 I changed the image to the picture of a house to depict the studio and included some text about the business.
 I then added a link to the classes page at the bottom of the about section in the style of a button.
 The button has a `hover` effect applied to ensure positive interaction.
-I also included a link within the text to the contact page to further encourage clicks through to other pages.
+I also included a link to the contact page within the text hightlighted in `bold`.

-I added testimonials to the bottom of the home page as it made sense from a UX perspective to include them here where users would be very likely to see them.
+I added testimonials to the bottom of the home page as it made sense from a UX perspective to include them there where users would be very likely to see them.

 ![Home page features](/assets/images/readme-images/home-page-1.png)
 ![Home page features](/assets/images/readme-images/home-page-2.png)